mmckechney/SqlBuildManager/docs/commandline.md

 - `createbackout` - Generates a back out package (reversing stored procedure and scripted object changes)
 - `getdifference` - Determines the difference between SQL Build run histories for two databases.
 Calculate and list out packages that need to be run between `--database` and `--golddatabase`.
 Only supports Windows Auth
 - `synchronize` - Performs a database synchronization between between `--database` and -`-golddatabase`.
 Can only be used for Windows Auth database targets
-- `scriptextract` - Extract a SBM package from a source `--platinumdacpac`
+- `scriptextract` - Extract a SBM package from a source `--platinumdacpac` (this command is being deprecated in favor of `sbm create fromdacpacdiff` and will be removed in a future release)

 ### Batch sub-commands (`sbm batch [command]`)